And Doing it well

 Other research affiliated with the Trachtenberg School includes:

-The Trachtenberg School is part of GW's Columbian College of Arts and Sciences (CCAS) and serves as a focal point for public affairs education, research, and public service at the George Washington University.
+The Trachtenberg School is part of GW's Columbian College of Arts and Sciences (CCAS) and serves as a focal point for public affairs education, research, and public service at George Washington University.
 Building on a rich tradition of education for public service and on its location in the nation's capital, just a few blocks west of the White House, the George Washington University offers a superior education for students wishing to pursue public affairs-oriented academic programs.

 The Trachtenberg School MPA and MPP are accredited through NASPAA, the Network of Schools of Public Policy, Affairs and Administration.